Trusting AI Chatbots in museums

 Task

-As a mid-level UX researcher, lead the public evaluation of the Rex prototype.
+As a researcher, lead the public evaluation of the Rex prototype.
 The goal was to understand visitor attitudes toward AI-enhanced learning, gather evidence on modality preferences (text, voice, hybrid), identify usability barriers, and uncover what builds or breaks trust in an AI expert system in a museum context.

 Action